Edinburgh police launch manhunt as CCTV images show car hitting victim twice in suspected targeted hit-and-run

-Edinburgh police arrest man, 61, after road incident sees 63-year-old woman rushed to hospital
+Edinburgh police arrest man, 61, after ‘hit and run’ sees 63-year-old woman rushed to hospital

 and live on Freeview channel 276

-Edinburgh police have arrested a 61-year-old male in connection with a crash involving a 63-year-old female pedestrian and a car.

-The incident took place at around 4.10pm on Sunday April 14 on Muirhouse Parkway.
+A man has been arrested after an alleged hit and run in Edinburgh which left a woman in hospital.

+Police and paramedics rushed to Muirhouse Parkway at around 4.10pm on Sunday, April 14 after reports of an incident involving a 63-year-old female pedestrian.
+The woman is believed to have struck by a car which then left the scene.

-A woman was rushed to Edinburgh's Royal Infirmary for treatment after emergency services rushed to the scene.
+She was rushed to Edinburgh Royal Infirmary for treatment.
+Her condition is unknown.

+Police said a 61-year-old man has been arrested in connection with the incident.
+Enquiries are ongoing.

 It comes after a video posted on social media appeared to show the shocking moment when the victim was hit by the car before being run over for a second time.
 The vehicle is then seen racing away.